jeremehancock/Out-of-Context-TV/README.md

 3. Add your clip(s) into the "content/clips.json file (https://github.com/mhancoc7/OutOfContextTv/blob/master/content/clips.json)

-4. Put in a pull request to the OutOfContextTv repo.
+4. Put in a pull request to this repo.

 ### Note:
 Clips should be less than 1 minute 30 seconds.
 Please no <i>inappropriate</i> clips.